 With Father’s Day coming up, I wanted to make a recipe that I knew my husband would be able to enjoy with our girls.
-One of our favorite desserts that the entire family loves is cinnamon sugar pretzels.
+One of our favorite desserts that the entire family loves is cinnamon sugar pretzels bites.
 Any time we take the kids to the mall, they instantly point out the location of the pretzel place.
 There is something almost magical about the combo of warm, soft pretzels, with a buttery, cinnamon sugar coating.

 Because one of our girls has food allergies, we rarely get to actually enjoy this delicious treat when we go out.
 I’m not sure why, but I’ve never tried to make them at home.
 Pretzels always seemed complicated to me because it involves baking with yeast, which I know I’m not alone in saying that can sometimes be intimidating, and then there is the putting in boiling water before baking step.
 I’m all about keeping it quick and simple, and pretzels never seemed to fit that bill… until now!

 When my friends at ACH Food (who bring us great brands like Fleischmann’s Yeast, Karo® Syrup, and Fleischmann’s® Simply Homemade®) asked if I would like to try their Fleischmann’s® Simply Homemade® Pretzel Creations™, this seemed like a great chance to overcome my hangup about making pretzels at home.
 And let me tell you, I am SO glad I did.

 I’ll say it now, the cinnamon sugar pretzel bites I made from The Simply Homemade Pretzel Creations might be one of my favorite recipes all year!
 They are THAT good.
 And, surprise, surprise, they really are very simple.
 When you open the box, you find everything you need to make your pretzels, including my favorite Fleishmann’s Rapid Rise Yeast, which is my go-to when I bake with yeast.